 Why purchase directors and officers insurance?

-Directors and officers insurance cover provides a cost-effective mechanism to protect those individuals in leadership roles should an allegation of a wrongdoing occur.
+Directors and officers insurance provides a cost-effective mechanism to protect those individuals in leadership roles should an allegation of a wrongdoing occur.

-It is worth remembering that individuals can be held jointly liable for the actions of others.
+It's worth remembering that individuals can be held jointly liable for the actions of others.
 Therefore, an error on the part of one individual can have financial consequences for the others, even though they had no knowledge of the wrongdoing.

 Directors and officers insurance claims can arise from a variety of circumstances, including but not limited to: